UnSpoty/UnSpoty/README.md

 ## Installation

-Open the folder where Spotify is installed (%APPDATA%/Spotify) and rename Spotify.exe to oSpotify.exe then put spotify.exe & spotify-reverse.dll from the archive to this folder.
+Open the folder where Spotify is installed (%APPDATA%/Spotify) and rename Spotify.exe to oSpotify.exe then put UnSpotifyLoader.exe from the archive to this folder.

 ## Showcase (YT VIDEO)